uk-gov-mirror/defra.forms-engine-plugin/docs/GETTING_STARTED.md

 - [@hapi/inert](https://www.npmjs.com/package/@hapi/inert) - static file and directory handlers for serving GOV.UK assets and styles

+## Step 2: Decide where you want to store your forms and in what format

+See [form definition formats](./FORM_DEFINITION_FORMATS.md) to understand your options.
+For simple use-cases, we recommend you use our disk-based form loader using YAML form definitions.

+This will influence the `services.formsService` you provide when registering the plugin (see step 3 below).

-## Step 2: Register DXT as a hapi plugin
+## Step 3: Register DXT as a hapi plugin

 ```javascript
 import plugin from '@defra/forms-engine-plugin'